MicrosoftDocs/entra-docs/docs/external-id/customers/how-to-register-ciam-app.md

 [!INCLUDE [grant permission for signing in users](../customers/includes/register-app/grant-api-permission-sign-in.md)]

-## Enable public client and Native authentication flows
+## Enable public client and native authentication flows

-To specify that this app is a public client and can use Native authentication, enable public client and Native authentication flows:
+To specify that this app is a public client and can use native authentication, enable public client and native authentication flows:

-1. From the app registrations page, select the app registration for which you want to enable public client and Native authentication flows.
+1. From the app registrations page, select the app registration for which you want to enable public client and native authentication flows.
 1. Under **Manage**, select **Authentication**.
 1. Under **Advanced settings**, for **Enable the following mobile and desktop flows**, select **Yes**.
 1. Under **Advanced settings**, for **Enable native authentication**, select **Yes**.
 1. Select **Save** button.

+If you don't see the **Enable native authentication** option, add a *enableNativeAuthConfiguration=true* query parameter to your Microsoft Entra admin center URL.
+For example, if the URL in your browser address bar is *https://entra.microsoft.com/#view/Overview/appId/9b0eb21e-0c23-abc34t-98uhd*, update it to look similar to *https://entra.microsoft.com/#view/Overview/appId/9b0eb21e-0c23-abc34t-98uhd?enableNativeAuthConfiguration=true*, then press Enter on your keyboard to load the page again.
 ---

 [!INCLUDE [find the application ID](../customers/includes/register-app/find-application-id.md)]